FAQs about Pre-Entrance Requirements for International Students - 2013

 Yes, you may submit your immunization records from your home country by mail or fax.
 (Fax # is: 434-982-4262) The Medical Records Department at Student Health will review your documentation to see if you meet the Pre-entrance criteria.
-By completing this requirement as soon as possible, you can ensure compliance and reduce the risk of having a block put on your registration for spring semester or being fined a late fee.
+By completing this requirement as soon as possible, you can ensure compliance and reduce the risk of having a block put on your registration for the next semester or being fined a late fee.

 If you have concerns about the safety of repeating a dose or series of vaccine, it is possible to have a laboratory test (titer) to confirm immunity for Hepatitis B, Measles, Mumps, or Rubella.
 Some of these tests can be costly.
 Therefore you may choose to have a repeat vaccination.
 (See # 7 below)